-Continuing its commitment to be at the forefront of advanced medical technology, Saddleback Memorial has been chosen as the first Robotic Training Epicenter for Gynecologic Surgery in Orange County.
+Continuing its commitment to be at the forefront of advanced medical technology, Saddleback Medical Center has been chosen as the first Robotic Training Epicenter for Gynecologic Surgery in Orange County.

-Excellent outcomes in minimally invasive gynecologic procedures have garnered Saddleback Memorial’s robotic surgery program – and renowned gynecologic surgeon Marc L. Winter, M.D., – this rare and prestigious designation from Intuitive Surgical, maker of the da Vinci® Si Surgical System.
+Excellent outcomes in minimally invasive gynecologic procedures have garnered Saddleback Medical Center’s robotic surgery program – and renowned gynecologic surgeon Marc L. Winter, M.D., – this rare and prestigious designation from Intuitive Surgical, maker of the da Vinci® Si Surgical System.

 National Training Destination

 As one of only 23 Epicenters in the nation and the only Epicenter in Orange County, this designation establishes Saddleback Medical Center as a frontrunner in robotic surgery and expertise.
 With this title comes the privilege and responsibility of training and teaching physicians from around the nation on advanced robotic surgery techniques.
 Having performed well over 200 robotic procedures, Dr. Winter is committed to preparing and mentoring new da Vinci® surgeons from across the nation to deliver a higher level of care to patients.

 Technology For Transformational Care

 Empowered with the innovative technology of the da Vinci® Si, Dr. Winter and other Saddleback Medical Center surgeons perform difficult procedures with greater ease.
 The robot’s arms act as extensions of the physician’s hands, allowing for enhanced precision and control.
 The result is less pain, smaller incisions, less scarring and faster recovery times for patients.